mimblewimble/grin-rfcs/text/0000-compact-slates.md

     }
   ]
 }
 ```

 The 'return' slate from the recipient to the originator is expected to be larger, as it must include the recipient's outputs/inputs and proofs (as the party who posts the transaction needs all of this information).
-However, compacting the first-leg journey allows for future possibilities that may have been more difficult in previous iterations of the slate format.
+However, compacting the slate at each stage of its journey allows for future possibilities that may have been more difficult in previous iterations of the slate format.
 For instance, an initiator taking Grin payments might be expected to be better equipped to receive Grin transactions.
 They could present the payer with an invoice transaction for the amount compacted to the size of a QR code, which the payer could scan, accept, and then post back to the invoicer's listening wallet infrastructure.

 Compacting the slate also acts as a minor privacy-enhancer by hiding the initiator's outputs from the other party.